Lumi-supercomputer/LUMI-training-materials/docs/1day-202310xx/01_Architecture.md

 be familiar with from many smaller clusters, and as we shall discuss later this also influences how you work on LUMI.

-Some services for LUMI are still in the planning.

-LUMI also has nodes for interactive data analytics.
-8 of those have two 64-core Zen2/Rome CPUs with 4 TB of RAM per node, while 8 others have dual 64-core Zen2/Rome CPUs and 8 NVIDIA A40 GPUs for visualisation.
-Currently we are working on an Open OnDemand based service to make some fo those facilities available.
-Note though that these nodes are meant for a very specific use, so it is not that we will also be offering, e.g., GPU compute facilities on NVIDIA hardware, and that these are shared resources that should not be monopolised by a single user (so no hope to run an MPI job on 8 4TB nodes).

-An object based file system similar to the Allas service of CSC that some of the Finnish users may be familiar with is also being worked on.

 Early on a small partition for containerised micro-services managed with Kubernetes was also planned, but that may never materialize due to lack of people to set it up and manage it.

 In this section of the course we will now build up LUMI step by step.